AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

     <td>Work in progress (available in LXC driver, not in libcontainer which is now default).
     <br>
     <br>
-    To restart the Docker daemon to use the LXC driver use:
+    To restart the Docker daemon to use the LXC driver use:<br>
     <code>docker -d -e lxc</code>
     <br>
     <br>
     Instructions on how to generate a seccomp configuration on Docker GitHub repository within the ‘contrib’ folder.
-This can later be used to create a LXC based Docker container using the following command:
+This can later be used to create a LXC based Docker container using the following command:<br>
     <code>docker run --lxc-conf="lxc.seccomp=$file" <rest of arguments></code></td>
   </tr>
   <tr>